gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "What are you, a greaser?"
 Lily called out, flicking tentacles at Lucius with a manic grin.

 "Why, I'm greased lightnin'!"
-Elysia called back. "_Fulmen ignem!_" A bolt of crackling fire lanced towards Voldemort, who tried to flick it away disdainfully but winced as his hand spasmed around his wand, which had caught fire.
+Elysia called back. "_Fulmen ignem!_" A bolt of crackling flames lanced towards Voldemort, who tried to flick it away disdainfully but winced as his hand spasmed around his wand, which had caught fire.

 "I must say, Tommikins, you've been quite the letdown so far," Elysia taunted.
 "I expected a _fight,_ not schoolyard games."